CompuTec/computec-docs/docs/appengine/plugins-user-guide/manufacturing-order-360/plugin-installation-and-configuration.md

 Ensure that ProcessForce and CompuTec Licence Server is installed and configured.
 :::

-## AppEngine and plugin installation and configuration
+## CompuTec AppEngine and plugin installation and configuration

-For the AppEngine installation, follow the step-by-step instructions provided in the  [Installation](../../administrators-guide/configuration-and-administration/installation.md) manual.
+For CompuTec AppEngine installation, follow the step-by-step instructions provided in the  [Installation](../../administrators-guide/configuration-and-administration/installation.md) manual.

 Refer to the [Configuration and Administration](../../administrators-guide/configuration-and-administration/configuration.md).
 Guide for details on installing and configuring the plugin.